CityMind-Lab/NeurIPS24-Terra/README.md

 ## 📚 Dataset resources

-- **Important Update:** _We changed the storage location of the dataset to a more stable cloud disk.
+- **❗❗❗Important Update:** _We changed the storage location of the dataset to a more stable cloud disk.
 The new link of terra dataset is available, please visit: [Link](https://hkustgz-my.sharepoint.com/:f:/g/personal/wchen110_connect_hkust-gz_edu_cn/Ev1pUSErKghFkzmXb5j7svgBf2XwMn095VNz1kOOtjhTXA?e=lUCxZb)._

 ## 📰 News